 Our savings plan provides that participants may contribute up to 50% on a pre-tax basis of their plan-eligible compensation.
-In addition, we make a matching contribution of 100% of the first 6% contributed by employees on a payroll-period basis.
+In addition, we make a matching contribution of 100% of the first 6% contributed by employees.
 Payment options under the savings plan include (i) a lump sum payment; (ii) annual, semi-annual, quarterly or monthly installments over a period elected by the participant, not to exceed ten years; or (iii) a rollover of the account.
 Once the annual compensation limit under the Internal Revenue Code is reached in the savings plan, CenterPoint Energy's matching contribution is made in a bookkeeping account under the savings restoration plan.
 In order to comply with the provisions under Section 409A of the Internal Revenue Code, we established the CenterPoint Energy Savings Restoration Plan ("CNP Savings Restoration Plan") for all benefits earned or vested from and after 2005, and this plan is subject to Section 409A.
-Benefits under this plan are paid in a lump sum following the participant's separation from service, and all of our named executive officers participate in this plan.
-Benefit payments for our named executive officers will be delayed for six months to comply with Section 409A of the Internal Revenue Code.
-Benefits earned and vested prior to 2005 are payable under the 1991 CenterPoint Energy Savings Restoration Plan ("1991 Savings Restoration Plan"), and no new benefits are provided from and after 2005 under this plan.
-The 1991 Savings Restoration Plan is not subject to Section 409A, and benefits are paid under this plan at the same time and in the same form and manner as distributions payable from the savings plan.
+Benefits under this plan are paid in a lump sum following the participant's separation from service, and all of our senior executive officers participate in this plan.
+Benefit payments for our senior executive officers will be delayed for six months to comply with Section 409A of the Internal Revenue Code.
+Benefits earned and vested prior to 2005 are payable under the 1991 CenterPoint Energy Savings Restoration Plan ("1991 Savings Restoration Plan is not subject to Section 409A, and benefits are paid under this plan at the same time and in the same form and manner as distributions payable from the savings plan.
 Earnings on both restoration plans are based on each participant's annual rate of return on their account in the savings plan.
 Participants are not permitted to make voluntary deferrals into either savings restoration plan.